AlcibiadesCleinias/crypto-zombies-project/README.md

 - Basic Erc721 features (on frontend only transfer is accessible, but in contract there is even more)

 # Contract
+In [contract/](contract) I put all contract logic on Truffle suite

 ## Before Start
 - contract owner should define kitty contract address with `setKittyContractAddress` (e.g. for Rinkeby: `0x16baF0dE678E52367adC69fD067E5eDd1D33e3bF`)
 - on contract should be enough Link for ChainLink Oracles [how to get test LINK](https://docs.chain.link/docs/acquire-link/)

 # Frontend
-I left as simple frontend as possible.
-Kinda 1 html file.
+I left as simple frontend as possible in [frontend/](frontend).
+Kinda 1 [index.html](frontend/index.html) file to run.
+On develop stage use simple npm server to serve the html file

 ## Start
 `npm start`